oracle/graal/truffle/docs/TCK.md

 `mx unittest com.oracle.truffle.tck.tests`

 To restrict the TCK tests to test certain language use the `tck.language` property.
-The following example tests the JavaScript with data types from all available languages:
+The following example tests JavaScript with data types from all available languages:

 `mx unittest -Dtck.language=js com.oracle.truffle.tck.tests`

 To restrict the data types to certain language use the `tck.values` property.
-The following example tests the JavaScript with Java types:
+The following example tests JavaScript with Java types:

 `mx unittest -Dtck.values=java-host -Dtck.language=js com.oracle.truffle.tck.tests`